kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 # 1. Getting started with semi-automatic testing

-The workflow is as follows
+The work flow is as follows

 1. Create the test, but leave the expected empty
 2. Run the test, naturally this will fail since expected and actual are different